zappar-xr/zappar-babylonjs/README.md

 ## Overview

-You can integrate the Zappar library with the existing `runRenderLoop` loop of your BabylonJS project.
+You can integrate the Zappar library with the existing `runRenderLoop` loop of your Babylon.js project.
 A typical project may look like this.
 The remainder of this document goes into more detail about each of the component elements of this example.

 ```ts
 import * as BABYLON from 'babylonjs';